'Granary of China' braces for more wheat-damaging rain

+Adds analyst estimate of impact in paragraphs 4-5, crop estimate in paragraphs 6-7, Anhui notice in paragraph 10

-BEIJING, June 1 (Reuters) - China's largest wheat-growing province of Henan is expected to be hit by more rain in the coming days, state weather forecasters said on Thursday, complicating efforts to harvest grain damaged by abnormally heavy precipitation in late May.
+BEIJING, June 1 (Reuters) - China's largest wheat-growing province of Henan is expected to be hit by more rain in the coming days, state forecasters said on Thursday, complicating efforts to harvest grain already damaged by wetter than normal weather in late May.

-Known as the "granary of China", the south of Henan had been struck by higher-than-normal rainfall in the last week of May days ahead of the harvest of wheat planted in the last winter.
-The rains have caused some of the grain to sprout or become affected by blight.
+Known as the "granary of China", the south of Henan had been struck by higher-than-normal rainfall in the last week of May days ahead of the harvest of wheat planted last winter.
+The rains have caused some grain to sprout or be hit by blight.

+China's winter wheat accounts for the majority of the country's annual wheat output.

-Medium to heavy precipitation can be expected in the south of Henan on Saturday, national weather forecasters reported on Thursday.
+Medium to heavy rain can be expected in the south of Henan on Saturday, national weather forecasters said on Thursday.

+Most of the country's other key wheat-growing provinces, including the central and southern parts of Henan, Anhui, Hebei, Jiangsu, and southern Shaanxi, have also been drenched by recent rain, said Ma Wenfeng, a senior analyst with Beijing Orient Agribusiness Consultancy.

+"The area affected is relatively large ...
+This basically covers the wheat-producing areas in central and southern China," said Ma.

 The agricultural ministry earlier this week urged local authorities to dispatch emergency teams to drain water from fields, speed up access by harvesters and mobilise drying machinery to save as much of the crop as possible.

+On Wednesday, the agriculture bureau of Anhui province urged farmers, "Don't wait ... speed up the harvest!", as it sought to protect the crop from further damage.

-China, including important grain-growing provinces like Henan, is no stranger to floods and droughts.
-But abnormal weather patterns such as excessively heavy rain still risk devastating key crops and squeezing supplies.
+China, including provinces like Henan, is no stranger to floods and droughts.
+But abnormal weather patterns still risk devastating key crops and squeezing supplies.

 The recent wet weather was the worst to occur during the wheat ripening period in 10 years, the Henan provincial agricultural department told state media, affecting all 17 cities in the province, especially the southern cities of Zhumadian and Nanyang.